creatvie-introvert/btr-directory-mvp/README.md

 Using Git and GitHub supports:
 - Clear tracking of progress and feature development
 - Easier debugging through commit history
-- Safe experimentation without l;osing working versions
+- Safe experimentation without losing working versions
 - A professional workflow aligned with industry standards

 ---